Gang related offences - Decision making in

 - Consideration should be given to whether the person has entered voluntarily into the activity, or has been groomed; threatened or manipulated.

-- Where vulnerable individuals and / or children are involved in a County Lines investigation, the Modern Slavery Act 2015 provides a potential defence to those individuals notwithstanding the serious nature of such charges.
+- Where vulnerable individuals and / or children are involved in a County Lines investigation, section 45 of the Modern Slavery Act 2015 provides a potential defence to those individuals notwithstanding the serious nature of such charges.
 Prosecutors should be alert as to whether a referral has been made to the Single Competent Authority for a decision about whether the individual is a victim of modern slavery.
 Further guidance is provided in the Human Trafficking, Smuggling and Slavery prosecution guidance).

 - Gangs sometimes post messages, in different forms, online.
 This may be intended to promote gang culture, and on occasion is used to glorify violence.
 It can also be used to send threats, taunt rivals, and trigger territorial disputes or “turf wars”.
 It is likely that gang affiliated recipients of such messages will recognise an obligation to comply and / or respond in kind.
 Careful consideration should be given to whether specific acts of violence are being encouraged – this can be done online as well as in person.